 Other examples of capital expenses include:

-• expenditure which adds to or improves the land or property; for example, converting a disused barn to a holiday home,
+- Expenditure that adds to or improves the land or property; for example, converting a disused barn to a holiday home,

-• the cost of refurbishing or repairing a property bought in a derelict or run-down state,
+- The cost of refurbishing or repairing a property bought in a derelict or run-down state,

-• expenditure on demolishing an abandoned factory to clear space for a new office building; the cost of the new building,
+- Expenditure on demolishing an abandoned factory to clear space for a new office building; the cost of the new building,

-• the cost of building a car park next to a property that islet,
+- The cost of building a car park next to a property that islet,

-• expenditure on a new access road to a property,
+- Expenditure on a new access road to a property,

-• the price of a new piece of land next to a property that is made.
+- The price of a new piece of land next to a property that is made.

-In some cases, capital expenditure on a property (not the land itself) may qualify for ‘capital allowances’‘.
-These are effectively further deductions in arriving at a taxable rental business profit.
-In particular, capital allowances are available for expenditure on individual industrial and agricultural buildings.
-Plant or machinery within premises may qualify, for example, lifts.
-Benefits may also be due to demolition costs.
 There are no capital allowances for the value or depreciation of residential property; but a ‘wear and tear’ compensation may be expected for the plant and machinery (furniture, furnishings, etc.) within furnished accommodation ( PIM3200).
 An allowance may also be due for the cost of installing loft, cavity wall or solid wall insulation, draught-proofing, or insulation for hot water systems in a residential property that is let ( PIM2050).

 There is more about relief for capital expenditure at PIM3000 onwards.